First Projected Snowfall Totals Released For New Storm That Will Sweep Through Region

 The higher end of the totals are expected to be across far northern portions of Orange and Putnam counties in the Hudson Valley of New York, and interior southwest Connecticut, the weather service said.

 First, gusty winds will develop by midday Saturday, Jan.
-2. It will be a partly sunny day with the high temperature reaching around 50 degrees, and wind gusts as high as between 25 and 30 miles per hour.
+2. It will be a partly sunny day with the high temperature reaching around 50 degrees, but it will feel colder, with those wind gusts as high as between 25 and 30 miles per hour.

 Clouds will thicken overnight into Sunday as the second storm system of the new year approaches on a cloudy day with a high temperature in the mid 30s and wind-chill values between 20 and 30 degrees.